Fishing in Brunswick Heads

 Brunswick Heads is a very popular destination for recreational beach and river fishing.
 Healthy and diverse habitats mean healthy and diverse fish populations; a must if you want to catch fish.
 Fishing and gathering invertebrates is not allowed in the Marine Park sanctuary zones, which include most of Marshalls Creek and Simpson's Creek upstream from the Bowling Club.

 Licences are required for hand or line fishing, bait collecting or collecting invertebrates or for possession of fishing gear near waters.
 (Under 18 years are exempt).
-Licences can be obtained from Brunswick Bait and Tackle, KC's Takeaway, Ferr Reserve Caravan Park and the supermarket.
+Licences can be obtained from the IGA Supermarket or online here.
 You must carry the receipt with you when you are fishing.

 Only catch sufficient fish for your immediate needs.
 Use environmentally friendly tackle where possible and dispose of litter responsibly.
 Please acquaint yourself with the NSW regulations covering bagging and minimum fish sizes displayed on notices and in brochures.
 Spearfishing is prohibited.
 It is illegal to sell your catch.